10 Symptoms of Alzheimer's Disease

 3. Delays in Work and Tasks

-The individual may start to struggle with tasks and responsibilities that they previously handled without issues; having difficulty remembering how to use items, experiencing confusion regarding the organization of the home.
+The individual may start to struggle with tasks and responsibilities they previously handled without issues; having difficulty remembering how to use items, experiencing confusion regarding the organization of the home.

 4. Difficulty in Planning and Calculating